Skip to main content

 Retrieve the assigned MID

-Once the lead is approved and boarding is complete, the merchant is assigned a Merchant ID (MID).Endpoint: Get Lead MIDGET /v1/crm/leads/{leadId}/midAt this point the merchant becomes an active client record in the system.
+Once the application is approved and boarding is complete, the merchant is assigned a Merchant ID (MID).Endpoint: Get Application MIDGET /v1/crm/leads/{leadId}/midAt this point the merchant becomes an active client record in the system.

-Full reference for the lead lifecycle, status pipeline, and all available sub-resources.
+Full reference for the application lifecycle, status pipeline, and all available sub-resources.

 Financial Reporting